Anti-spam protection in EOP

 Verify the Outlook 'Safe Lists Only' setting is disabled: When this setting is enabled, only messages from senders in the user's Safe Senders list or Safe Recipients list are delivered to the Inbox; email from everyone else is automatically moved to the Junk Email folder.

-For more information about these settings, see Configure junk email settings on Exchange Online mailboxes in Office 365.
+For more information about these settings, see Configure junk email settings on Exchange Online mailboxes in Microsoft 365.

-Use the available safe sender lists: For information, see Create safe sender lists in Office 365.
+Use the available safe sender lists: For information, see Create safe sender lists.

 Verify users are within the sending and receiving limits as described in Receiving and sending limits in the Exchange Online service description.